Labile blood products

 Description

 Pooled platelets are prepared from whole blood collected in a CPD anticoagulant solution.
-Pooling is performed within 5 intermediate platelets leukoreduced to reduce the number of leukocytes.
-Each final unit contains at least 2.4 x 1011 platelets suspended in plasma from all 5 of the intermediate platelets, with an average of 3,9± 0,47 x 1011 platelets per pool.
-Pooled platelets may contain trace amounts of residual red blood cells (rRBCs).
-The quantity of rRBCs in intermediate platelets is an average of 6,6 ± 1,8 x108 rRBCs per unit or an equivalent of 40 ± 20 µl per unit (maximum 87 µl per unit).
+Pooling is performed within five intermediate platelets leukoreduced to reduce the number of leukocytes.
+Each final unit contains at least 2.4 x 1011 platelets suspended in plasma from all 5 of the intermediate platelets, with an average of 3.9± 0.5 x 1011 platelets per pool.

 The quantity of rRBCs for pooled platelets is an overall average of the data obtained for all preparation programs during the validation of the SAGM red blood cell preparation process.
 The color of the unit of pooled platelets is yellowish; but may vary from pink to reddish.
 Pooled platelets contain less than 5 x 106 leukocytes per unit.
 Moreover, each unit of pooled platelets is cultured for bacterial contamination.